-Before in this Study in the instruction of Moses and we examine the biblical definition of a prophet we must bear in mind that we will be looking at the prophetic ministry of the Lord Jesus Christ.
+We first must examine the biblical definition of a prophet and we must bear in mind that we will be looking at the prophetic ministry of the Lord Jesus Christ.
 He is also the only One who fulfills perfectly the role of the prophet, for the prophet is an individual anointed to represent God with men.
-Jesus would of course fulfill the other role of Priest, for the Priest represents men before God, as well as the role of King, the perfect ruler of men.
+Jesus would of course fulfill the other role of Priest, the Priest represents men before God, as well as the role of King, the perfect ruler of men.